Generalized Energy Based Models: Sampling from s

 where $(W_{k})_{k\geq 0}$ are i.i.d. standard Gaussians and $\lambda$ is the step-size.
 For large $k$, $Z_k$ is an approximate sample from $\nu$ \cite[Proposition 3.3]{Raginsky:2017}.
 Hence, setting $X=G(Z_k)$ for a large enough $k$ provides an approximate sample from the GEBM $\QQ$, as summarized in \cref{alg:overdamped_langevin} of \cref{sec:Algorithms}.

 {\bf Kinetic samplers} arise from the \textit{Kinetic Langevin dynamics} which introduce a momentum variable:

 with friction coefficient $\gamma\geq 0$, inverse mass $u\geq0$, \textbf{momentum} vector $v_t$ and standard Brownian motion $w_t$.
 When the mass $u^{-1}$ becomes negligible compared to the friction coefficient $\gamma$, i.e. $u\gamma^{-2}\approx 0$, standard results show that \cref{eq:latent_langevin_diffusion} recovers the Overdamped dynamics \cref{eq:overdamped_equation}.
 Discretization in time of \cref{eq:latent_langevin_diffusion} leads to Kinetic samplers similar to Hamiltonian Monte Carlo \citep{Cheng:2017,Sachs:2017}.
 We consider a particular algorithm from \cite{Sachs:2017} which we call Kinetic Langevin Algorithm (KLA) (see \cref{alg:langevin} in \cref{sec:Algorithms}).
 Kinetic samplers were shown to better explore the modes of the invariant distribution $\nu$ compared to Overdamped ones (see \citep{Neal:2012,Betancourt:2017} for empirical results and \citep{Cheng:2017} for theory), as also confirmed empirically in \cref{sec:image_generation_appendix} for image generation tasks using GEBMs.
-We conclude with a convergence result for Kinetic samplers in the continuous-time limit. \begin{proposition} Assume that $\log \eta(z)$ is strongly concave and has a Lipschitz gradient, that $E$, $\B$ and their gradients are all $L$-Lipschitz.
+Next, we provide the following convergence result: \begin{proposition} Assume that $\log \eta(z)$ is strongly concave and has a Lipschitz gradient, that $E$, $\B$ and their gradients are all $L$-Lipschitz.
 Set $x_t=\B(z_t)$, where $z_t$ is given by \cref{eq:latent_langevin_diffusion} and call $\PP_t$ the probability distribution of $x_t$.
 Then $\PP_t$ converges to $\QQ$ in the Wasserstein sense,

 where $c$ and $C$ are positive constants independent of $t$, with $c = O(\exp(-dim(\mathcal{Z}))) $. \end{proposition} \cref{prop:convergence_langevin} is proved in \cref{poof:prop:convergence_langevin} using \cite[Corollary 2.6]{Eberle:2018}, and implies that $(x_t)_{t\geq 0}$ converges at the same speed as $(z_t)_{t\geq 0 }$.
 When the dimension $q$ of $\mathcal{Z}$ is orders of magnitude smaller than the input space dimension $d$, the process $(x_t)_{t\geq 0}$ converges faster than typical sampling methods on $\mathcal{X}$, for which the exponent controlling the convergence rate is of order $O(\exp(-d))$.